Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-10-bitcoin-isnt-trustless.md

 Decentralized protocols are wonderful and fascinating.
 But decentralization for its own sake doesn't get you anything.

+Decentralized protocols are wonderful and fascinating.
+But decentralization for its own sake doesn’t get you anything.

-Despite all the mania surrounding cryptocurrencies, they are still at their core a profoundly uncertain and subversive idea.
-They're a re-imagination of what money can be.
-Instead of money being contract between people and a nation-state, cryptocurrencies ask the question: what if the monetary system were a community commons?
+Despite all the mania of mainstream attention, cryptocurrencies are still in their infancy.
+Perhaps one day they’ll be even more robust than fiat, but that day is a long way away.
+One thing is for sure: cryptocurrencies ask us powerful questions about what we expect out of our money.
+Instead of money being a contract between people and a nation-state, cryptocurrencies let us imagine: what if the monetary system were a community commons?
 Owned, managed, and governed by everyone?

-It's a radical idea, and one of the most fascinating financial innovations in the last 50 years.
-As far as ideas go, I think it's a pretty good one.
+It’s a radical idea, and one of the most fascinating financial innovations in the last 50 years.
+And as far as ideas go, I think it’s a pretty good one.

-But it's risky.
+But it’s risky.

-Don't let anyone convince you it's not.
+Don’t let anyone convince you it’s not.